 of those spice bottles had lapsed expiration dates going back twenty years.

-Cleaning out her spice cabinet struck me as emblematic of what is in store for me and, yes, everybody else.
+Cleaning out her spice cabinet struck me as emblematic of what's in store for me and, yes, you, too.
 I have all kinds of things that have meaning to me but will not have meaning to anybody else.
 I will not have a presidential-like museum and library in which to donate my photos, bric-a-brac, and papers, including old test papers from St. John’s grammar school, Cardinal Spellman High School, and Manhattan College.

 I know my